gfarrell/eye-for-an-eye/README.md

 therefore one should defect more often in the hope that some sucker cooperates anyway.
 The `selfishness` factor of an `Agent` is the propensity to defect no matter what.

+### Fitness inheritance

+In this model, children inherit scores from their parents, to mimic how advantage and disadvantage can be inherited in the real world.